nstliveinst — NST script to customize the liveinst process.

 anaconda and

-the VNC server has started, a connection to
+the VNC server have started, a connection to

 a listening VNC client viewer on host: